ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-vms/user-guides/launching-clusters/aws.md

 export AWS_SECRET_ACCESS_KEY=bar
 export AWS_SESSION_TOKEN=baz

-# alternative, you can also setup AWS credentials using ~/.aws/credentials file
+# alternatively, you can setup AWS credentials using ~/.aws/credentials file
 echo "[default]
 aws_access_key_id=foo
 aws_secret_access_key=bar
 aws_session_token=baz" >> ~/.aws/credentials
 ```

-## Start Ray with Ray Cluster Launcher
+## Start Ray with the Ray Cluster Launcher

-Once Boto3 is configured to manage resources on your AWS account, you should be ready to launch your cluster using cluster launcher.
+Once Boto3 is configured to manage resources in your AWS account, you should be ready to launch your cluster using the cluster launcher.
 The provided [example-full.yaml](https://github.com/ray-project/ray/tree/master/python/ray/autoscaler/aws/example-full.yaml) cluster config file will create a small cluster with an m5.large head node (on-demand) configured to autoscale up to two m5.large workers ([spot-instances](https://aws.amazon.com/ec2/spot/)).

 Test that it works by running the following commands from your local machine: